 Directors of UK limited companies can go to prison for company debt, but only in specific circumstances.
 The debts themselves do not create criminal liability.
 What creates criminal liability is how you behaved while the company was incurring those debts.

-Quick Answer: When Can Directors Go to Prison for Company Debt?
+Quick Answer on When Directors Can Go to Prison for Company Debt

 Section 213 of the Insolvency Act 1986 makes it a criminal offence to carry on the business of a company with intent to defraud creditors or for any fraudulent purpose.
 The maximum sentence is 10 years’ imprisonment.